Well, a recent tweet by Damian makes it inevitable to re-visit our favorite actor in The Baker (aka Assassin in Love).

 “There was still the small matter of the sex scene.
 Was it going to be weird directing my brother getting semi-naked with a beautiful woman?
 It’s hard enough to direct a sex scene without inviting your family to get involved.
 Put it this way: in the end, it was weirder filming him getting knocked unconscious by a sheep’s head.
 Read that how you like.”

 Bottomline: A bit over the top, absurd at times, comedy with a great soundtrack.
 What’s not to like?
-ENJOY The Baker!
+ENJOY!